Agata Smogorzewska

 Agata Smogorzewska is a Polish-born scientist.
 She is an associate professor at Rockefeller University, heading the Laboratory of Genome Maintenance.
 Her work primarily focuses on DNA interstrand crosslink repair and the diseases resulting from deficiencies in this repair pathway, including Fanconi anemia and karyomegalic interstitial nephritis.

 Early life and education

 After finishing high school in Poland, Smogorzewska completed her bachelor of science in molecular biology and biochemistry in 1995 at the University of Southern California.
 She then went on to enroll in the tri-institutional M.D., Ph.D. program of Weill Cornell, Rockefeller and Sloan Kettering, finishing her Ph.D. thesis studies on the functions of the telomeric protein, TRF2, in the lab of Dr. Titia de Lange at Rockefeller University in 2002, and her medical degree from Weill Cornell in 2003.
-Smogorzewska then went on to a residency in clinical pathology at the Massachusetts General Hospital from 2003–2006, becoming a postdoctoral researcher at Harvard Medical School between 2005–2009 under Dr. Stephen Elledge where she discovered the Fanconi anemia protein FANCI.
+Smogorzewska then went on to a residency in clinical pathology at the Massachusetts General Hospital from 2003 to 2006, becoming a postdoctoral researcher at Harvard Medical School between 2005 and 2009 under Dr. Stephen Elledge where she discovered the Fanconi anemia protein FANCI.